 The kill switch is connected in series with the ignition switch.
 If your bike won’t start, make sure the kill switch is not open or is set to the ‘STOP’ position.

 It can happen to anyone.
 If your bike refuses to start, you should check the fuel level and make sure that you have enough gas to carry on.
 Do you have a faulty fuel gauge?
 Pop open the fuel cap and see for yourself.

-This is for non-EFI bikes.
+This is for non-EFI/fuel injected bikes.
 Make sure that the fuel tap petcock is set to OFF.

-As an added safety feature, most bikes will not start if the kickstand is down.
+As an added safety feature, most bikes will not start if the kickstand is down and the motorcycle is in gear.
 Make sure that the kickstand is up before attempting to start your bike.

 If your motorcycle still won’t start after checking the above-mentioned tips, then you will need to jump start your ride.

 READ THESE INSTRUCTIONS IN FULL BEFORE ATTEMPTING.
 Don’t do what I did the first time I tried to push start my bike and have it in first gear (for example).
 10 attempts later… and I realize I needed to have it in second gear.
 Oops.